FAQs

 Construction started in August 2020.
 Georgiou is now on site (mobilised in March 2024) for Stage 1 of the construction works.
 Byte Construct is constructing the Marine Rescue Whitfords/Marina Manager and Ocean Reef Sea Sports Club/RSL buildings, commenced in August 2024 and are anticipated to open in 2025.

-The release of the first residential lots for sale will be in late 2025/early 2026
+The release of the first residential lots for sale will be in early 2026.

 The southern breakwater spans approximately 1.2km in length and the northern breakwater 670m, both reaching a maximum height of 8m above sea level in some spots.